-Mediterranean cucumber salad is a light and refreshing side salad to pair with your favorite summertime meals.
-This quick and easy side dish is delicious and a great way to get your veggies in!
+This Mediterranean cucumber salad recipe is a light and refreshing side salad to pair with all of your favorite summertime meals!
+With crunchy cucumbers, juicy tomatoes, briny kalamata olives, fresh herbs, and a zesty dressing, this quick and easy salad recipe is a great way to get your veggies in!

-This cucumber tomato salad recipe is a great alternative to your typical green salad.
-It pairs nicely with a wide variety of proteins, and can be made into an entrΓ©e all on its own (see the βRecipe Variations and Substitutionsβ section).Β
+Our family loves this light and fresh cucumber tomato feta salad recipe!
+Like our kale and quinoa salad and our green bean caprese salad, it’s a great alternative to your typical leafy greens salad.
+It pairs nicely with a wide variety of proteins (like our homemade turkey burgers!), and can be made into an entrée all on its own (see the ‘Recipe Variations and Substitutions’ section).
+It’s really the perfect way to enjoy some fresh veggies on a hot summer day.

-So what makes this a Mediterranean salad?
-A few of the key ingredients, such as the kalamata olives, feta cheese, and olive oil are all staples of the countries that border the Mediterranean Sea.
+So what makes this a Mediterranean salad recipe?
+Several of the main ingredients, such as the kalamata olives, feta cheese, and olive oil are all staples of the countries that border the Mediterranean Sea.
 A few fun facts for you: feta cheese originates from Greece.
-Italy and Spain are the worldβs top two olive producers.
-And Spain, Italy, and Greece are the top three exporters of olive oil.
+Italy and Spain are the world’s top two olive producers.
+And Spain, Italy, and Greece are the top three exporters of olive oil!

 Jump to: